cord-burmeister/x3plus_docs/docs/00-General/090-ROS2-Architecture.md

 This document provides a technical overview of the ROS 2 architecture, detailing its fundamental design patterns, layers, and components.
 It covers the high-level architectural design and the interactions between different parts of the system.

+!!! tip "This is only a high level introduction"
+    This chapter covers only very high level the concepts of ROS 2.
+There are a series of good introduction books which are a good first learning start.

 ## Architectural Principles

 ROS 2 represents a complete redesign of the original Robot Operating System framework, addressing limitations in the original design while incorporating modern software engineering practices.
 The architecture adheres to the following key principles: